GED® Testing in Maryland - Adult Education and Literacy Services

 Current testers receive directions about obtaining their diploma and transcript via email immediately after passing the fourth module.

 - Visit the GED Testing Service website for information about the GED® test, preparation resources, registration and scheduling.

 - Most authorized GED® test centers are now open for in-person computerized testing complying with all COVID-19 requirements.

-- NEW: Securely monitored remote Online Proctored GED® tests (OP) currently being piloted for qualified testers 18 years old and older.
+- NEW: Securely monitored remote Online Proctored GED® tests (OP) for qualified testers 18 years old and older.

 - NEW: Test Centers will not accept expired documents as Identification for in-person or remote testing.
 Current documents must verify identity and MD residency.

 - All applicants under 19 years of age must provide proof of official school withdrawal or verification of home instruction.

 - A Maryland High School Diploma is awarded to those passing all four modules of the GED® tests.

 IMPORTANT PAYMENT ANNOUNCEMENT:

 Testers must apply the Maryland Subsidy Discount Code offered to all Maryland testers for the first attempt of each module.
 The code is on the tester's Activity page as well as the MD Schedule GED® Test page.
 This code reduces the cost of the first attempt from $30.00 to $11.25 per module for in-person testing and from $36.00 to $17.25 for Online Proctored (OP) testing.
 The MD Discount Code is MDGED1875.